<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 Discover how BlueDolphin can help you centralize architecture data and facilitate collaboration.

-Start by identifying a high-impact initiative or area of the business in need of transformation.
+Start by identifying a high-impact initiative or area of the business needing transformation.
 By starting with a single solution, you provide an immediate demonstration of EA's value and garner support from stakeholders.
 As you continue to build your EA practice, you can establish a roadmap that outlines incremental goals and milestones.
-Mapping out slices of your architecture one project at a time, you will continue to build your repository, while delivering immediate value.
+By mapping your architecture one project at a time, you will continuously build the repository while delivering immediate value.

 By making this a collaborative activity, Enterprise Architecture initiatives will blend into everyday project work.
 In this way, you will not only support other teams, but they will support you, too.